My responses to a Jehovah's Witness

 continued to have a conscious existence after the death of his body, then perhaps other people do

-judgment of God where they will be accorded either salvation because of their faith in Christ or
+God's judgment and will be accorded either salvation because of their faith in Christ or

 condemnation because they rejected Christ.
-Matthew 25:46 says it clearly: "Then they will go
+Matthew 25:46 says it clearly: "Then they [the

 Jesus claimed (and John affirmed) that his resurrection